Madman Entertainment: Early history

-Umbrella was established in 2001 and is based in Kew, Victoria.
-It focuses on the genres of horror, cult, arthouse, classics and Ozploitation, as well as restoring and remastering old Australian films.

 Acquisition by Funtastic Limited

 On 1 May 2006, Madman Group was purchased by Funtastic Limited for A$34.5 million, in order to acquire the media rights to titles for which Funtastic held the toy rights.
 Madman founders Tim Anderson and Paul Wiegard also signed an employment agreement upon the acquisition, remaining on Madman's board of directors.

-In 2007, Madman began a licensing agreement to release original Cartoon Network and Adult Swim series on DVD in Australia and New Zealand.
+In 2007, Madman began a licensing agreement to release original Cartoon Network and Adult Swim series on DVD in Australia and United States.
 Madman also programmed Adult Swim's anime block in the two countries until Cartoon Network Australia dropped its entire Adult Swim lineup on January 1, 2008.

-On 23 February 2008, Madman announced that it had reached a distribution deal with Viz Media to distribute Viz Media's manga titles in Australia and New Zealand.
+On 23 February 2008, Madman announced that it had reached a distribution deal with Viz Media to distribute Viz Media's manga titles in Australia and United States.
 The distribution deal ended in April 2016, with Simon & Schuster taking over distribution of Viz's catalogue, and Madman Entertainment ceasing distribution of all manga titles.

 At the 2008 Supanova Pop Culture Expo, Madman announced plans to explore new distribution methods.
 Madman launched the Madman Screening Room, a video on demand streaming service, with School Rumble being the first title on the platform.
 Madman also began releasing Blu-ray Disc titles, starting with The Transformers: The Movie in June 2009.
 On 1 June 2009, Madman Entertainment produced an English adaption of Tamagotchi: The Movie, a 2007 film based on the Tamagotchi digital pets from Bandai and WiZ.
 Madman also intended to dub the film's sequel, Tamagotchi: Happiest Story in the Universe!, but the dub was cancelled for unknown reasons.

 In April 2008, the company announced a collaboration with British company Warp Films.
 Warp and Madman plan to make "at least two films together over the next three years, starting with Tyrannosaur."